- 2.4kg sirloin joint, boned & rolled

 4. Lift the beef from the roasting tin and place on a warm plate or board, leaving the rosemary, shallots and garlic in the tin.
 Loosely cover the beef with foil and leave to rest for 1 hr.
 The beef will keep cooking while it rests, so it will become less rare as it rests.

 5. Squash the shallots and garlic with the back of a spoon to squeeze them from their papery skins.
-Pull the leaves off the rosemary sprigs.
+Pull the leaves off the rosemary sprigs and discard the woody stems.
 Fill and boil your kettle then pour 600ml hot water into a large heatproof jug.
 Crumble in the stock cube and stir to dissolve it.